quekky/pyktv/README.md

  root_path    | The root directory
  enabled      | 1=enable, 0=disable
  last_mirror  | for future expansion
- mirror1      | Alternate dir.
-Not used at the moment, for future expansion mirror2      |
- mirror3      |
- mirror4      |
+ mirror1      | mirror1 to mirror10 - Alternate dir
+ mirror2      | If the file cannot be found in the root_path, program will try find the file in mirrors mirror3      | Useful if you have backups on another harddisk mirror4      |
  mirror5      |
  mirror6      |